-- Increased proportion of journeys made on foot or by bicycle. - Improved physical environment and air quality to enable people to achieve and maintain a healthy weight. - Support in schools, public and community settings to promote healthy choices and support people to achieve and maintain a healthy weight. - Increased commitment to tackle child obesity among partners and residents - Support and enable people to be more active in their everyday lives
+- Increased proportion of journeys made on foot or by bicycle. - Improved physical environment and air quality to enable people to achieve and maintain a healthy weight. - Support in schools, public and community settings to promote healthy choices and support people to achieve and maintain a healthy weight.

+- Increased commitment to tackle child obesity among partners and residents. - Support and enable people to be more active in their everyday lives.

 This will start to reduce health inequalities and have a positive impact on people's physical health (including cardiovascular disease and diabetes) and their mental health.
+Active travel, increasing the proportion of journeys made by walking and cycling, also has a positive impact on the environment, supporting the commitment by the Council and the NHS to tackling the climate emergency and working towards a carbon neutral footprint.